 For a moderate challenge with more great views, head up to Mount Erskine.
 The roughly 1.5 hour loop will treat you with amazing carpets of moss, twisted trees, and excellent views over Vancouver Island and mainland British Columbia.
 Best of all it’s the perfect place to watch the sunset, with 360-degrees of dusky, pink hues to enjoy.

 On your next visit, be sure to ask our friendly Reception team for maps, directions, and further recommendations to escape to nature and make the most of your island getaway.
-We also offer all our guests free bike rentals, binoculars, beach towels, and bocce, croquet, and horseshoe sets for all your outdoor pursuits.
+We also offer all our guests free binoculars, and bocce, and croquet sets for all your outdoor pursuits.